IdPDE/multiple-robots/README.md

 ## Execution of the project
 ### Launch enviroment with multiple robots
-This will launch one Gazebo enviroment and for every robot Rviz.
+This will launch one Gazebo enviroment and Rviz for every robot.
 ```console
 ros2 launch multiple_robots robots.launch.py
 ```